ssankartsys/TestPipeline/README.md

 As mentioned earlier, the pipeline code assumes that all systems require authentication and as such there are two that is looks for
 - **artficatory**: artifactory credentials
 - **imsadmin**: administrative operator credentials used by the pipeline REST invocations that have the appropriate priveleges to execute the serves as well as allow for deployments and schema management on production level 5 environments.
-For the example application provided in the PegaWorld bootcamp, the username/password is *imsadmin/devops*
+For the example application linked above, the username/password is *imsadmin/devops*
 These credentails can be added through *Configure credentials* and ensure that it is available to the project you are going to create below.
 If you are having issues, ensure that these are global in scope.

 Once all of the above have been configured, you need to now create a new Jenkins project.
 Your goal is to create a new *Pipeline* project, which should be available if you have installed the Pipeline plugin from before.
 Once you have named and created a new Jenkins project